When in Cape Town…

 #4 Live in colour

-The Bo Kaap, with its historical rows upon rows of colourful homes, is probably one of my favourite spots in Cape Town.
+The Bo Kaap (formerly known as the Cape Malay Quarter), with its historical rows upon rows of colourful homes, is probably one of my favourite spots in Cape Town.
 If you want an authentic vibe, just wander around; the aromatic spices, the wrinkled smiles and the laughing children - with their broad accents - all tell a unique story.

-Of course you can book a guided tour with Rafik (which will include Cape Malay koeksisters) or you can do what we did - just wander around taking photos and greeting the locals.
+Of course you can book a guided tour with Rafik (which will include Cape Malay koeksisters) or you can do what we did - just walk the cobbled streets taking photos and greeting the locals.
 It is hard not to wonder at the real life stories, heartbreaks and joys behind the painted doors and colourful walls.

 #5 Set your camera to street art